 - Choose your spot (licensing issues may influence this choice).

 - For the fun stuff, design your bar.

-- For supplies, purchase and sort your inventory.
+- For supplies, purchase and sort your inventory with an inventory spreadsheet.

-- To make some money, figure out your point of sale system.
+- To make some money with your bar business, figure out your point of sale system.

-- Hire your staff, and away you go!
+- Hire your staff (you'll see a lot of bartender cover letter samples), and away you go!

 Best Books for Starting a Bar

 With all that in mind, having a written resource you can keep on hand is a good place to start.
-Some of the best books for starting a bar are:
+Some of the best bar books are:

 - Raise The Bar by Jon Taffer